 Extra Features and App Compatibility

-Each of the watches in this guide has a corresponding mobile app that can do everything from downloading your runs and sharing with a third party like Strava to designing and synchronizing routes.
+Each watch in this guide has a corresponding mobile app that can do everything from downloading your runs and sharing with a third party like Strava to designing and synchronizing routes.
 The apps can also control the colors and display of the watch face and synchronize firmware.
-Many of the watches have a coaching component that allows you to customize your workout or download workouts directly from professional athletes.
+Many watches have a coaching component that allows you to customize your workout or download workouts directly from professional athletes.
 The Garmin fēnix 7 – Solar Edition has a suite of features, including everything from Hydration Tracking to Menstrual Cycle Tracking as add-on features.
-Several of the watches in this guide can sync offline playlists from streaming services or have built-in storage for music playback.
-Mobile Pay has also been added to several of these watches, including the Apple Ultra Watch.
+Several watches in this guide can sync offline playlists from streaming services or have built-in storage for music playback.
+Mobile Pay has also been added to several watches, including the Apple Ultra Watch.

 Why You Should Trust Us

-This guide is a long time coming.
 We at iRunFar are GPS running watch aficionados with a long history of testing watches.
+Many of our team members love pouring over running data, and we use our watches to collect accurate metrics of our runs and health metrics.
 We combined our 100-plus years of GPS running watch field testing with polls of the iRunFar community to see what everyone thought was the best GPS running watch on the market today.
-We selected nearly a dozen highly vetted watches for rigorous testing during summer, fall, winter, and spring.
+We selected nearly a dozen highly vetted watches for rigorous summer, fall, winter, and spring testing.

 We tested these watches in climes from the densely forested northwestern United States to the cold, dry, and variable seasons of the Rocky Mountains in Colorado.
-They were used in the rugged Sangre de Cristo mountain range, Rocky Mountain National Park, the San Juan mountains (home of the Hardrock 100 Run), the Indian Peaks Wilderness and at home on local trails in Boulder.
+They were used in the rugged Sangre de Cristo mountain range, Rocky Mountain National Park, the San Juan mountains (home of the Hardrock 100 Run), the Indian Peaks Wilderness, and at home on local trails in Boulder.
+We took different GPS watches out in difficult terrain, like slot canyons in Utah to see if there was a difference in accuracy in spaces where they didn’t get a clear view of the sky.

 We evaluated the watches based on their features, price, comfort, processing speed, accuracy, navigation capabilities, battery life, and compatibility with third-party apps.